Moded Types for Grassroots Logic Programs, by AI, for AI (Full Version): GLP Well-Typing

 The last two rows apply when the type path ends at a wildcard; the remainder of the term path is not examined.
 The wildcard states \verb|_| and \verb|_?| subsume all primitive types of the matching mode.
+Rows~2 and~3 handle the dual case: the term path ends at a variable while the type path continues, and the remaining type structure is not examined.